Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * See also [Connecting digital humidity and temperature sensors](/User_manual/Connecting_hardware/Temperature_connecting_DHT).

-#### MCU/motor driver temperature
+#### MCU, board or motor driver temperature

 * **Y"sensor_type"** The sensor and interface type:
   "drivers"
-  "mcu-temp" (see note below regarding "mcu-temp" support on Duet 3 Mini 5+) "drivers-duex" (only supported by Duet WiFi/Ethernet with an attached DueX2 or DueX5).
+  "mcu-temp" (see note below regarding "mcu-temp" support on Duet 3 Mini 5+) "board-temp" (only in firmware 3.7.0 and later, on boards with embedded thermistors) "drivers-duex" (only supported by Duet WiFi/Ethernet with an attached DueX2 or DueX5).

-##### MCU/motor driver temperature examples
+##### MCU/board/motor driver temperature examples

 <br>
 <pre class="cblock">
 M308 S10 Y"mcu-temp" A"MCU"                              ; defines sensor 10 as MCU temperature sensor
 M308 S11 Y"drivers" A"Duet stepper drivers"              ; defines sensor 11 as stepper driver temperature sensor
 M308 S12 Y"drivers-duex" A"Duex stepper drivers"         ; for Duet 2 WiFi/Ethernet with DueX2/5, defines sensor 12 as DueX2/5 stepper driver temps
+M308 S13 Y"board-temp" P"123.dummy" A"Motor temperature" ; for M23 motors with firmware 3.7.x
 </pre>

 To read mcu and driver temperatures on an expansion board connected to a Duet 3 mainboard, put the CAN address at the start of a dummy P parameter.
 For example, a board at CAN address 1 would use: